mrlaliff93/minimal-mistakes/_posts/2010-08-05-rhetological_fallacies.md

 ![image-left](http://i.imgur.com/bOO5BVJ.png){: .align-left}
 Because a claim sounds impossible or unbelievable, then it must not be true.

 *“It is impossibe when someone says that Jesus could walked on water.
-Do they even learn physics in schoo?"*
+Do they even learn physics in school?"*